 The WordPress Search explained

-To understand how WPSOLR can integrate Apache Solr and the WordPress search, let’s first dive a little bit in the hidden world of WordPress core features.
+To understand how WPSOLR can integrate search engines, let’s first dive a little bit in the hidden world of WordPress core features.
 If you spend a few moments understanding the following documentation, you will be much more well armed to setup WPSOLR.
 So, let’s go !

 Here are the (simplified) standard WordPress search workflow steps, also represented in the cinematic above: